123-Aditya/RunnerZ-Application/README.md

 - Top 5 records of users per week
 - Current user ranking - among all users - per week
 - Weekly status report sent to user on email

-Challenges/Open Questions:-
-- Where should user session be managed - frontend layer or backend layer?